MicrosoftDocs/azure-docs-powershell/azps-9.0.0/Az.DataLakeStore/Export-AzDataLakeStoreChildItemProperty.md

 ## SYNOPSIS
 Exports the properties (Disk usage and Acl) for the entire tree from the specified path to a output path

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.datalakestore/export-azdatalakestorechilditemproperty) for up-to-date information.

 ## SYNTAX

 ### GetDiskUsage